UK apologises to former Libyan dissident Belhaj over rendition

 However, he has vanished from Libyan public life since then and is now based in Istanbul.

-In May 2017, pro-GNA armed groups took control of the prison where former leaders of the Kadhafi regime, including Abdallah Senoussi and Saadi Kadhafi, were being held under the control of Belhaj's men.
+In May 2017, pro-GNA armed groups seized the prison where former leaders of the Kadhafi regime, including Abdallah Senoussi and Saadi Kadhafi, were being held under the control of Belhaj's men.

 The same day, the headquarters of his television channel was torched.

-It was later transferred to Istanbul from where it continues to lead an anti-Haftar campaign.
+It was later transferred to Istanbul from where it continues to campaign.